Ooha (film): Plot

-Bosu leaves but sees Mohan in the traffic.
+Bosu leaves but sees Mohan in traffic.
 Bosu runs behind Mohan's car to catch him.
 Mohan arrives at his home and realizes that Vani is pregnant.
-Mohan tells her that he intends to marry Ooha and he kills her in rage as Bosu screams at him from the window.
-Mohan then hits Bosu and the kid with his car in order to kill them but they manage to survive.
-Bosu regains his consciousness in the night and thinks that the kid is dead, thus deciding to kill Mohan himself.
-However, Mohan's wedding with Ooha takes place by the Bosu arrives, so he escapes from there.
-Mohan then leaves to dump Vani's body to clean up the evidence, at the same time, Bosu manages to meet Ooha and tell her the truth.
+Mohan tells her that he intends to marry Ooha and kills Vani in rage as Bosu screams at him from the window.
+Mohan then hits Bosu and the child with his car in order to kill them, but they manage to survive.
+Bosu regains his consciousness at night and thinks that the child is dead, thus deciding to kill Mohan himself.
+However, Mohan's wedding with Ooha takes place as Bosu arrives, so he escapes from there.
+Mohan then leaves to dump Vani's body to clean up the evidence.
+At the same time, Bosu manages to meet Ooha and tell her the truth.

 During their wedding night, Ooha acts like usual and pranks Mohan that she fed poisoned milk to him.
 When Mohan hugs her in relief, she stabs him for his sins.
-Mohan escapes from there and stumbles upon the kid who wakes up and cries.
-Ooha gets the kid to remove her Mangala sutram and tells him that their marriage is void as it is removed by his own son.
-Mohan gains the strength to attack her from behind but Bosu manages to stab him with Trishulam.
-Mohan is killed while Bosu soon succumbs to his earlier wounds.
-Ooha walks away with the kid.
+Mohan escapes from there and stumbles upon the child, who wakes up and cries.
+Ooha gets the child to remove her mangala sutra and tells him that their marriage is void as it is removed by his own son.
+Mohan gains the strength to attack her from behind, but Bosu manages to stab him to death, although he succumbs to his earlier wounds.
+Ooha walks away with the child.